 Kim McIlnay, BCPA

 In addition to my expertise as a family physician, I've completed additional training to ensure excellence as an advocate.
 I earned my credential as a Board Certified Patient Advocate (BCPA) in September 2018 and continue my education to maintain my credentialing.
 I completed the country’s leading health care advocacy program at UC Berkeley Extension in Fall of 2018.
 Targeted coursework includes a focus on ethics, case seminars, cultural diversity, geriatric advocacy and family advocacy.

 I am a member of the National Association of Healthcare Advocacy (NAHAC) and the Greater National Advocates.
 Locally, I am an active member in the Bay Area Health Care Advocates , a local chapter of NAHAC, which meets monthly for education.

 I volunteer with the National Multiple Sclerosis Society (NMSS) and the Mercy Multiple Sclerosis Achievement Center (MSAC) as a volunteer advocate for clients with multiple sclerosis.

-I was a board certified family physician from 2003-2010 and changed my medical license to disabled status in 2011 due to complications from multiple sclerosis.
+I was a board certified family physician from 2003-2010 and changed my medical license to disabled status in 2011 due to chronic illness.

 I have personal expertise navigating all of the major medical groups in Sacramento, the VA, UCSF, and Stanford Hospital.
 Special areas of interest include neurological and cardiac conditions, rare diseases, "mystery" diagnoses, dementia, advocacy for clients who identify as LGBTQ+ and Veteran's Health Care.
-I advocate for a family member who is living in a nursing home on medi-cal in the area which gives me unique insights into these areas as well.
+I advocated for a family member who lived in a nursing home on medi-cal in the area for 4 years which gives me unique insights into these areas as well.

 I live in Folsom, California, with my husband and teenage son.
 I have two cats and a rescue dog I nicknamed “Terror.”
-My preferred pronouns she/her/hers.
+My pronouns are she and her.
 I love spending time outdoors, birding and walking with friends when it's cool enough; when it's too warm outdoors, I love curling up with a good fiction book.